sa2c/git-demystified/_episodes/03-reset-and-checkout.md

 $ git diff
 ~~~
 {: .language-bash}
-Git has checkout out the files as they were three commits ago, but has left the changes in our local repository, because these changes were made to another file.
+Git has checkout out the files as they were three commits ago, but has left the changes in our local repository, because these changes did not conflict.
 Let's verify that the contents of the repository has in fact changed
 ~~~
 $ cat blacksheep.txt
 ~~~
 {: .language-bash}
 and the log
 ~~~
-$ git log -2 --oneline origin/master
+$ git log -5 --oneline --decorate origin/master
 ~~~
 {: .language-bash}
 We can see that the current commit, HEAD, has been moved back by three commits, but that master (and origin/master) are in the same place.
 This is useful if we want to move around and look around, without changing the branches themselves.
 We can go back to where we were with